Bithumb vs Plus500, Who's The Best?

 How Many Clients Do Bithumb and Plus500 Have?

-Both Bithumb and Plus500 are well established with their customer base.
-It is really important to work with a broker that is professional and one of the easiest ways of establishing this is by knowing how many clients they already work with.
+Both Bithumb and Plus500 are well established with their client base.
+It is really important to work with a broker you can trust and one of the easiest ways of establishing this is by knowing how many customers are using their services.

 Below you will find details of how many customers Bithumb and Plus500 are working with